Vyridian/vxlisp/Readme.md

 * New languages rarely work.
 Why write one? - To improve the art.
 I find most languages to have ugly, confusing syntax and poor manageability.
 I hope to point out that this need not be true. vxlisp represents my wishlist of things that I have liked and disliked about other languages.
 Frankly, though its only in its infancy, I'm very pleased with the result.

+* What is its best use cases?

+** Collaboration - It should be suited for collaborative work where support, test team, management AND developers need transparency into a cross platform application.

+** Cross-platform - Obviously, write-once, run-anywhere is good for crossplatform work.

+** Learning Language - I learned programming using BASIC on an Apple II.
+In college I learned PASCAL.
+These are considered learning languages but they are still fairly complex. vxlisp is consistent and readable.
+It promotes small code snippets, documentation and test cases.

-* What is its best use cases? - I think it might be best suited for collaborative work where support, test team, management AND developers need transparency into a cross platform application.
-Also, it would be ideal for a developer who wants to work on a platform that requires a language they are uncomfortable with, e.g. WebAssembly, Unreal Engine, or IOS.
+** Difficult Languages - It could be helpful for developers who wants to work on platforms that require languages they are uncomfortable with, e.g. WebAssembly, Unreal Engine, or IOS.

 * Everyone has a bias.
 What is yours? - I admit it.
 I love Functional Programming and Test driven development.
 I dislike Imperitive programming, and Object-Oriented programming.
 I also dislike vendor lockin, large corporations, and I am horrified by the probable impact of AI.